Microbial DNA sequencing: individual clones and metagenomics

 The majority of whole genome sequencing performed at the OGC is for microbial samples.
 When sequencing bacterial DNA, the GC content can contribute to the quality of data obtained.
 Our workflow has been specifically selected to cope with extreme genomes, from C.difficile (29% GC). to Tuberculosis (65% GC).

 The library preparation steps are based on a miniaturised version of a standard gDNA protocol; fragmentation, end repair, adapter ligation and index incorporating PCR amplification.
 Although depth of coverage required is dependent on the analysis, due to the small genome sizes it is often necessary to multiplex high numbers of libraries for sequencing on a single lane.
-We routinely use a unique dual indexing strategy (avoiding index misallocation issue), commonly pooling 192 samples to be run on a single 150 bp, paired-end lane, and currently using the HiSeq 4000 (72-93 Gb per lane).
+We routinely use a unique dual indexing strategy (avoiding index misallocation issue), commonly pooling 192 samples to be run using 150 bp paired-end sequencing on either the HiSeq 4000 or the NovaSeq 6000 (72-93 Gb per unit).

 If you are interested in this service, here are some points to consider: